 Part 2.
 Cultivating Resilient Students

-Universities often ask the question, what can be done on campus to purposefully cultivate resiliency among its student body.
-Cornell’s Greg Eels joins us to discuss what we know about resiliency and how to translate this into effective practices on campus.
+Universities often ask the question, “What can be done on campus to purposefully cultivate resiliency among its student body?”
+This session will discuss how mobile app Thrive at UT has been developed to foster the well-being of students throughout the University of Texas system.

 Part 3.
 Leveraging Evidence-Based Programs to Improve Campus Well-Being and Mental Health

 Presenter: Bernadette Mauzurek-Melnyk, Vice President of Health Promotion, The Ohio State University

 In recent years, there has been an increase in symptoms of depression, anxiety, eating disorders, and other mental illnesses in college student populations.
 Simultaneously, there has been a steady rise in the demand for counseling services.
 These trends have been viewed by some as a mental health crisis requiring prompt investigation and the generation of potential solutions to serve the needs of students.
 This session will highlight evidence-based programs that are assisting with the growing need on college campuses.

 Introduction: Linda Fleming McGhee, JD, PsyD, Clinical Psychologist and Founder, McGhee and Associates, LLC

 Part 1.
 Bending the Curve with Well-Being Coaching: Exploring an Alternative Model for Servicing Mental Health Demands on Campus